nicky-nym/nicky-nym.github.io/index.md

 ## <a name="glossary"></a><span class="chapter">Glossary</span>

+* **agglomeration economies<a name="glossary:agglomeration-economies"></a>**
+  * The ideas of agglomeration economies is similar to the separate idea of "economies of scale".
+Agglomeration economies are the economic benefits that come from "industrial agglomeration", which means the clustering of a lot of business firms in one region.
+(Our designs to be mindful of avoiding "agglomeration diseconomies", which are the disadvantages of proximity, such as traffic congestion.)
+  * The term  means .
+Industrial agglomeration leads to "agglomeration economies" (somewhat similar to the separate idea of "economies of scale"). "

 * **architectural, engineering and construction (AEC)<a name="glossary:AEC"></a>**
   * the entire industry of companies and people who build structures